adelfuns/4tictactoe/Readme.md

 ## Strategy

 The strategy is one that reduces the complexity of having a board longer that 4x4.
-Whenever a player puts a chip in the board, the agent will all possible "little boards" (mini-board now forward) of 4x4 around that position.
+Whenever a player puts a chip in the board, the agent will consider all possible "little boards" (mini-board now forward) of 4x4 around that position.

 Example:
 ```